vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

 ## 5. Generating the report
 ### 5.1.
 Running maven site
-Run the following command from the root directory of your project in order to produce the bugs report :
+Run the following command from the root directory of your project to produce the bugs report :
 ```console
 foo@bar:~$ mvn clean compile site
 ```